April’s retail rush: Step 2 in the roadmap out of lockdown

 After months in lockdown, UK consumers excitedly headed back to the high-street.
-Whether it was for a desperately needed haircut, a gym workout, an alcoholic beverage on a table outside, or of course, a trip to the local shops – the streets looked busy once more.
+Whether it was for a desperate haircut, a gym workout, an alcoholic beverage on a table outside, or of course, a trip to the local shops – the streets looked busy once more.

 The British Retail Consortium estimated that non-essential retailers lost around £22bn in sales across the entirety of last year.
 So, a big turn out and consumer optimism was very much needed this week.
 And that is exactly what happened.